mariadb-corporation/mariadb-connector-nodejs/README.md

 (specified by the "minDelayValidation" option with the default value of 500ms).

 If no connection is available, the request for a connection will be put in a queue until connection timeout.
-When a connection is available (new creation or released to the pool), it will be use to satisfy queued requests in FIFO order.
+When a connection is available (new creation or released to the pool), it will be used to satisfy queued requests in FIFO order.

-When a connection is given back to pool, any remaining transaction will be rollback.
+When a connection is given back to the pool, any remaining transactions will be rolled back.

 #### `pool.getConnection() → Promise`